John F. Peto: Career

-Other artists who practiced trompe-l'œil in the late nineteenth century include John Haberle and Jefferson David Chalfant.
-Otis Kaye followed several decades later.

-A pioneering study of Peto and Harnett is Alfred Frankenstein's After the Hunt, William Harnett and Other American Still Life Painters 1870-1900.
-Frankenstein's book itself is a fantastic tale of solving the mystery of why these artists were forgotten for much of the twentieth century.
+A pioneering study of Peto and Harnett is Alfred Frankenstein's After the Hunt: William Harnett and Other American Still Life Painters, 1870-1900.

 John F. Peto Studio Museum

 The John F. Peto Studio Museum preserves the artist's house and studio in Island Heights, New Jersey.
 Built in 1889, the house was mostly designed by the artist and remained in his family for over 100 years.
 Opened in 2011, the house has been furnished to appear as during Peto's residency around the turn of the 20th century, and features reproductions of his paintings.
 Painter Abbey Ryan also teaches an annual professional painting workshop at the John F. Peto Studio Museum.